gigaquads/ravel/docs/interface-layer/registry.md

 - `on_decorate` logs something, for example.

 ### Step 2: Registering Functions
-After defining our `Registry` class, we can create an instance and register some functions via decorator.
+After defining our `Api` class, we can create an instance and register some functions via decorator.
 Here are three such functions.

 ```python
 # file: api.py